simon2e/ocp-sample-application/README.md

 # Sample OpenShift Template/Mainfest Files

+## Summary

-This intent is to provide a fully documented working set of OpenShift manifest files for Levvel Consultants.
+This intent is to provide a fully documented and working set of OpenShift manifest files for Levvel Consultants.

-This example deploys a Wildfly server and exposes it via a route.
+This example deploys a Wildfly server and exposes it via a route on minishift.

-By having working template files it will be easier to deploy workloads for clients using commonaly requested features.
+By having a set of working template files it will be easier to deploy workloads for clients using common requested features.

 ## Useful Links